prerana602/smart-service-booking-system/README.md

 # Smart Service Booking System

 ## Description
-This project is developed for final year submission.
+The Smart Service Booking System is a web-based application developed as a final year project.
+It helps users book various services online easily and efficiently.

 ## Technologies Used
 - HTML